MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programmers often use the phrase “Hello World” when first learning a new programming language, as it is the universal way of testing out a program to make sure it works.
+In the programming language Python, the value None is not the same as the boolean value False.